 3. Search the website RSS feed.

-All WordPress websites produce several RSS feeds by default, and you can try looking here for the version number as well.
+All WordPress websites produce several RSS feeds, and you can try looking here for the version number as well.
 To view a WordPress site’s main RSS feed, paste “/feed” at the end of the website’s URL:

 This displays the XML code for the RSS feed in your browser.
-With the feed open, search for “ver=”.
-If tags with this attribute haven’t been hidden by the administrator, you’ll see that the numbers following this code are the WordPress version.
+With the feed open, search for “generator."

 Many hosting providers use cPanel as the default file manager.
 If this is true for your host, log into your hosting account, navigate to your cPanel dashboard, and select File Manager.

-If you prefer to access server files via FTP, use an FTP client to connect to your server to view your websites’ folders and files.
+If you prefer to access server files via FTP, use an FTP client to connect to your server to view your website’s folders and files.
 Then take the same steps as above.

 5. Check the readme.html file.